Zero Waste Dog Care: A Tail-wagging Guide To Keeping Paws Off Plastic

 Stuffed animals may not be the most dog-proof toy as we’ve discovered, but sometimes dogs want something soft and cuddly.
 We bought a bunch of second hand options from a charity shop down the road.
 You can also try making your own out of old cotton or hemp fabric scraps, organic and compostable once it inevitably meets its maker.
 For Australians, Biome sells some so-ugly-they’re-adorable hemp plush toys.

 And remember, zero waste dog toys don’t have to be fancy or break the bank.
-They can be as simple as a good old fashioned stick (which has actually worked so well for us)!
+They can be as simple as a good old fashioned stick (which always works well for us).
 There’s no prouder accomplishment for a dog than finding the biggest best stick around.

 8. KEEP YOUR CANINE CLEAN THROUGH ZERO WASTE DOG GROOMING